Heidiepa/h3-Hash/README.md

 I again unfortunately did not understand what should be done here.
 Should I have created a small text file in where?
 Inside my virtual machine?
 And should I still have the github link library on to do this?
 Or should I have restarted the whole terminal?

 Even if I don't know what to do, I expect that changing hash a by one letter will change the values as well.
 Some of the information will stay as it is though based on the reading material we had for this homework.
-And changing more letters will change the values more?
+And changing more letters will likely change the values more?

 ### c) Hashcat.
 Install hashcat and test that it works.